wlswotmd/gef/README.md

 * `main-break`: sets a breakpoint at `main` with or without symbols, then continue.
     * Useful if you just want to run to `main` when using qemu-user or pin.
 * `distance`: calculates the offset from its base address.
+* `context-extra`: manages user specified command to execute when each step.

 ### Other
 * The category is introduced in `gef help`.